 Some examples of workshops that the children might participate in include:

 – Musical activities: designing and building instruments using household materials (e.g. wooden crates, funnels, hose pipe); writing graphic scores.

 – Performance activities: exploring stories using theatre exercises (e.g. freeze frames, hot seating).

 – Literacy activities: treasure hunts with riddles and clues to find stories hidden in and around the workshop location; personal diaries to record thoughts and ideas, with some structured questions to encourage reflection and writing practice.

-– Cross-curricular activities: learning about societal changes over the last 100 years, the children can consolidate facts and information learned by responding artistically, and telling their own stories about life in 21st century Durham.
+– Cross-curricular activities: learning about societal changes over nearly 800 years of mining in Durham, the children can consolidate facts and information learned by responding artistically, and telling their own stories about life in 21st century Durham.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.